Skip to main content

 More than 50% of history students double-major.
 History is ideal for combining with any study of the intersections of people, places and cultures: geography; sociology and anthropology; religion; political science; women, gender and sexuality studies, and more.
 Most pre-law students choose a history major.

-• The seven faculty members all have a Ph.D. and are leaders in innovative education methods, published research and international programs; one was honored as the Illinois Professor of the Year.
+• The six faculty members all have a Ph.D. and are leaders in innovative education methods, published research and international programs; one was honored as the Illinois Professor of the Year.

 Recent grads

-Monica Thompson ’21 is attending Saint Louis University Law School in St. Louis, Mo.
+Monica Thompson ’21 is a J.D. candidate at Saint Louis School of Law in St. Louis, Mo.

-Mikaela Ferrara ’20 is pursuing a master’s in museum studies with a concentration in collections management or exhibitions/visitor experience at George Washington University in Washington, D.C.
+Mikaela Ferrara ’20 earned a master’s in museum studies from George Washington University and is a collections intern at the International Spy Museum in Washington, D.C.

 Rob Williams